Directed by Seth Larney | Written by Larney and Dave Paterson | 114 min | Amazon Prime

 As the contradictions pile up, so too does a lot of back projection and cardboard set dec, but in a lovely, disco style.
-It’s as if Larney — who comes from the world of visual effects — and his collaborators grew up loving the classic Star Trek episode “City On The Edge of Forever,” Blade Runner, Logan’s Run and Soylent Green and just wanted to make a movie looking like those, and there’s no faulting that authentic affection.
+It’s as if director Larney — who comes from the world of visual effects — and his collaborators grew up loving the classic Star Trek episode “City On The Edge of Forever,” Blade Runner, Logan’s Run and Soylent Green, and just wanted to make a movie looking like those.
+There’s no faulting that authentic affection.

 There is, however, plenty of criticism to be laid in almost every other department beyond production design.
-Smit-McPhee has a haunted countenance that guarantees one day he’ll be a terrific Ichabod Crane, and was solid in Slow West and fine in a couple of X-Men movies, but his Ethan is an emotional wreck from the jump.
+Smit-McPhee has a haunted countenance that guarantees one day he’ll be a terrific Ichabod Crane, and was solid in Slow West and fine in a couple of X-Men movies, but his Ethan is an emotional wreck from the jump — not the most compelling lead to hang this story on.
 He’s haunted by flashbacks to his absent father — that most tiresome of tropes — and falls apart accordingly.
 (Ethan as a child in flashback looks nothing like adult Ethan, adding to the confusion.)
-He’s not the most compelling lead to hang this story on.

 Ethan is eventually able to prove that there’s no fate but what you make, revealing one of the most egregious paradoxes ever unspooled in a time-travel tale — at least Robert A. Heinlein’s All You Zombies did it with tongues firmly planted in cheek, while another Aussie production adapting that story was smart enough to include relevant politics and far less irritating characters.